CaskAle/arch-setup/README.md

 Examples given below assume btrfs file system.
 Adjust as required.
 Optional instructions are included for creating btrfs subvolumes.

-**Use extreme caution formatting the EFI partition when in a dual boot scenario.**
+> Note: Use extreme caution formatting the EFI partition when in a dual boot scenario.

 ```zsh
 # Format the EFI partition as fat32 (label = boot).